 Location Recommendation Description a.
-200 Hawthorne b.
-211 Hawthorne c.
-3360 2nd Street Change from Area III Rural Preservation to Area II Change BVCP Land Use to Low Density Residential (see below for land use change criteria) These parcels are now below the Blue Line.
-They are developed with single family homes and do not currently have city water or wastewater services.
-The county zoning is Forestry.
+200 Hawthorneb.
+211 Hawthornec.
+3360 2nd Street Change from Area III Rural Preservation to Area II Change BVCP Land Use to Low Density Residential (see below for land use change criteria) These parcels are developed with single family homes and do not currently have city water or wastewater services.
+These parcels are now below the Blue Line.
 In alignment with the intent of the Blue Line amendments, staff is proposing this change to make these developed properties eligible for annexation and thereby city service provision.
 The intent is that they would not be eligible for additional development potential upon annexation.
 These parcels do not have a BVCP Land Use assigned and are recommended to be assigned Low Density Residential (see evaluation below).